abhinav0306/sweetswipe-ca2/README.md

 ### 🎯Project Goals

 This game was made for our Front-End CA-2.
-Our primary objectives for this project were to deepen our understanding of game development, improve our skills in HTML, CSS and JavaScript, and create a fun and visually appealing game for players of all ages.
+Our primary objectives for this project were to deepen our understanding of game development, improve our skills in HTML, CSS, and JavaScript, and create a fun and visually appealing game for players of all ages.

 # 🧑🏻‍💻Tech Stack